aforward9600/pokemonpalette/README.md

   - Sleep does not prevent choosing a move
   - Waking up from sleep does not waste the turn and the chosen move is used
   - The effect of X Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
-  - Pkmn added to the player's party (either as a gift or in-game trade) have at the least DVs of 9,8,8,8
-  - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)
   - Upped the power of safari balls to account for lower ball factor

 - Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified